nolanwinsman/blk-rename/README.md

 ## Features

-- replace   : takes in two strings and replaces all occurences of the first string with the second string
+- replace str_old str_new   		: takes in two strings and replaces all occurences of <b>str_old</b> with <b>str_new</b>
-- range     : takes in two numbers for min and max
+- range min max str_old str_new     	: similar to replace, but only does the replace on files that contains integers inclusively between [<b>min</b>, <b>max</b>]
-- front n   : removes the first n chars from the file
+- front n   				: removes the first <b>n</b> chars from the file
-- mid       : takes in two integers, left right, and removes all text inside the range of (left,right)
+- mid left right       			: takes in two integers, <b>left right </b>, and removes all text inside the range of [left,right]
 - end n     				: removes the last n chars from the file excluding extension
-- insert    : takes in an integer and string for the position and text that is inserted.
+- insert n text    			: inserts string <b>text</b> at position <b>n</b>.
 Userful for appending text to the front with position 0 or appending to the end with position -1
 - cleanup   				: applies common fixes such as removes periods and replacing double spaces with single spaces
 - undo      				: un does the last change applies
 - hide      				: hides the list of commands if you just want to see the current iteration of files
-- remove    : TODO
+- remove text   			: removes all files from the change stack that contain string <b>text</b>
 - rename    				: <b>FINAL</b> command to applies changes.
 No files are renamed until this command is input
-- exit      : exits the program
+- exit      				: exits the program with no changes applies

 ## Examples